pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 1. Run `gulp release-push-packages`.
 This will:
     - Creates a tag for the new version
-    - Pushes version bump and new tag to github
+    - Pushes version bump and new tag to GitHub
     - Publishes all of the updated node packages to npm

 1. From the `styleguide` directory: `gulp styleguide-build && cf push` will push to production.
 Make sure you are targeting the correct space on CF